4.5 Initiatives promoting social inclusion and raising awareness

 - helping Roma students to get university or college degrees.

-According to the Act CCIV on National Higher Education (2011. évi CCIV. törvény a nemzeti felsőoktatásról) higher education institutions may operate a special college for Roma.
+According to the Act CCIV of 2011 on National Higher Education (2011. évi CCIV. törvény a nemzeti felsőoktatásról) higher education institutions may operate a special college for Roma.

 Awareness-raising cultural events